Manuel II of Portugal: Early life

 Manuel was born in the Palace of Belém, Lisbon, less than a month after his father King Carlos I ascended the Portuguese throne.
 He was the third child (Note: The second child was Maria Ana, who died shortly after her birth.) and second son of Carlos and Amélie of Orléans.

 A member of the House of Braganza, he was baptised a few days later, with his maternal grandfather as godfather.
-The former Emperor Pedro II of Brazil, Manuel II's paternal great-granduncle, who had been deposed from the Brazilian throne on the day of Manuel's birth, attended the ceremony.
+Pedro II, former Emperor of Brazil and Manuel II's paternal great-granduncle, who had been deposed from the Brazilian throne on the day of Manuel's birth, attended the ceremony.

 He received the traditional education of a member of the royal family, without the political preoccupations that befell his older brother, who was destined to become King.
 Although Manuel was raised as a member of the upper class he took a more populist tone after ascending to the throne, and abandoned many of the court protocols.
 (Note: In the annual Beija-mão Real ("Kiss the Royal Hand") ceremony, on 1 January, he declined to have the attending dignitaries kiss his hand.)
 He studied history and languages, learning English and French from an early age.
 He demonstrated a love of literature and reading, unlike his older brother who was more interested in physical activities.
 Manuel's upbringing included horse riding, fencing, rowing, tennis and gardening.
 He was a great lover of music, especially Beethoven and Wagner, and played the piano.

 As a child, Manuel played with the children of Count of Figueiró, Count of Galveias and with other families of the Court.
 In 1902, he was taught Latin and German by Franz Kerausch, later instruction was by Father João Damasceno Fiadeiro (Portuguese history); Marquês Leitão (Mathematics); M. Boeyé (French and French literature); Alfredo King (English and English literature), Father Domingos Fructuoso (Religion and Morals) and Alexandre Rey Colaço (piano).